THE ECOANARCHIST MANIFESTO

 19. The double oppression of anarchists and the people in general, both via non-ecological and environmental factors demands a double fight and double organizing: on the one hand in green movement in general, on the other hand in the organizations of anarchists.
 The eco-anarchists form a junction in this double organizing.
 An essential point in eco-anarchism is that the changes must begin today, not tomorrow or after a mega-revolution.
 The revolution shall be permanent.
 We must start today by seeing through the oppression and negative environmental situation in the daily life and do something to break the pattern here and now.
 We must act autonomously, without delegating to any leaders significant the right to decide what we wish and what we shall do: we must make decisions all by ourselves in personal matters, together with other green activists in pure environmental matters, and together with the other people in common ecological and other matters.

-The eco-anarchists were and are in the frontline in the fight against acid rain and holes in the ozon-layer.
+The eco-anarchists were and are in the frontline in the fight against acid rain and holes in the ozon-layer as well as against plastic pollution.
 The fight against the man-made global warming is now at the top of the agenda for anarchist direct actions, to save the global environment.
 The single most important case is the fight against man-made global warming.
 Regarding the struggle against man-made global warming, the eco-anarchists are in the forefront, and demand joint international cooperation to solve the problem.*

 The Green Anarchist International Association, GAIA - click on: Web of GAIA